KSP-KOS/KOS/doc/source/commands/flight/cooked.rst

     * - The vessel's nose seems to be waving slowly back and forth across the set direction, taking too long to center on it, and you notice the control indicators are pushing all the way to the extremes as it does so.
       - Increase `STEERINGMANAGER:PITCHPID:KD` and `STEERINGMANGER:YAWPID:KD`.
       - The ship is *trying* to push its rotation rate too high when almost at the setpoint.
 It needs to anticipate the fact that it is going to reach the desired direction and start slowing down BEFORE it gets there.
     * - The vessel's nose seems to be waving slowly back and forth across the set direction, taking too long to center on it, but you notice that the control indicators are NOT pushing all the way to the extremes as it does so.
-Instead they seem to be staying low in magnitude, wavering around zero.
+Instead they seem to be staying low in magnitude, wavering around zero and may be getting smaller over time.
-      - TODO - put the torque PID corrective measure here.
-I'm not sure what it is, but I think the above would be caused by it *wanting* to reduce rotational velocity ahead of time like it should, but failing to do so because the controls are being moved too weakly to achieve the change fast enough.
+      - Decrease `STEERINGMANAGER:PITCHTS` and/or `STEERINGMANAGER:YAWTS`
-      - TODO - explain the torque PID corrective measure here.
+      - While larger values for the settling time on the Torque PID controller will help to smooth out spikes in the controls, it also results in a longer time period before the steering comes to a rest at the setpoint (also knows as settling).
+If you had previously increased the settling time to reduce oscillations, try picking a value half way between the default and the new value you previously selected.

 But to understand how to tune the cooked steering in a more complex way than just with that simple table, you first have to understand